-Patrons, demons, and powerful wizards will also wish to claim the keys to the multiverse.
+Supernatural entities, demons, and powerful wizards will also wish to claim the keys to the multiverse.
 Some of these powerful beings may even be in tune with the workings of the gates and therefore be drawn to whoever is operating them.

-Originally, we had drawn inspiration from the movie Time Bandits, and had planned to include more gate hopping on the island, but we leave that to you, the judge, to develop.
+Originally, we had drawn inspiration from the movie Time Bandits, and had planned to include more gate hopping on the island, but we leave that to you, the referee, to develop!